 - Published: November 18, 2016

 - Publisher: The MIT Press

-This Critical Edition, volume VII of The Works of George Santayana, includes a chronology, notes, bibliography, textual commentary, lists of variants, and other tools useful to Santayana scholars.
-The other four books of the volume include Reason in Common Sense, Reason in Religion, Reason in Art, and Reason in Science.
+This Critical Edition, volume VII of The Works of George Santayana, includes notes, textual commentary, lists of variants and emendations, an index, and other tools useful to Santayana scholars.
+The other four books of the volume are Reason in Common Sense, Reason in Society, Reason in Religion, and Reason in Art.